danilorossi/reactnd-project-myreads/README.md

 ## What You're Getting

-In addition to the original packages, the follwing packages have been included:
+In addition to the original packages, the following ones have been included:

 * `react-router-dom` to manage routing
 * `validate-commit-msg` to be consistent with the required commit message format